AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 ## Starting a node with a configuration file

 When an AnyLog node is initiated, it can be called with a command line parameters.
-The command line parameters are one or more AnyLog commands (with multiple commands, each command is enclosed by quotation mark and seperated by the keyword ***and***).
+The command line parameters are one or more AnyLog commands (with multiple commands, each command is enclosed by quotation mark and separated by the keyword ***and***).
 Usage:
 <pre>
 python3 user_cmd.py "command 1" and "command 2" ... and "command n"